 Career and Salary Information

 Ph.D. holders are qualified for high-level industry careers, as well as academic and research careers within colleges and universities.
-According to the U.S. Bureau of Labor Statistics, engineering professors at postsecondary institutions earned a median annual wage of $92,670 in May 2012.
+According to the U.S. Bureau of Labor Statistics, engineering professors at postsecondary institutions earned a mean annual wage of $113,680 in May 2018.